-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 3. Highview Power builds deals for liquid air storage

-There are two major camps in long duration: Those who invent entirely new storage devices, like Form or ESS, and those that repurpose machinery from other industries for new applications in grid storage.
-The latter includes Energy Vault (cranes), Hydrostor (mining and industrial compression machinery), and Highview Power, which borrows equipment from the power and oil and gas industries to liquify air and release it to turn a turbine.
+There are two major camps in long duration: Companies that invent entirely new storage devices, like Form or ESS, and those that repurpose machinery from other industries for new applications in grid storage.
+The latter includes Energy Vault (cranes), Hydrostor (mining and industrial compression machinery) and Highview Power, which borrows equipment from the power and oil and gas industries to liquefy air and release it to turn a turbine.

 The goal in this technological strategy is to minimize technology risk and lower cost by tapping into mature supply chains that are accustomed to delivering at scale.
 It makes sense on paper, but the real test is when these companies turn their slide decks and “strategic partnerships” into power plants.